LucHermitte/vim-compil-hints/README.md

    [_signs_](http://vimhelp.appspot.com/sign.txt.html#signs) and/or
    [_balloons_](http://vimhelp.appspot.com/debugger.txt.html#balloon%2deval) --
    when supported by Vim.
+ * Works out of the box in synchronous and asynchronous compilation and grepping.
+IOW, asynchronous compilation plugins don't require to do anything to update the ign placed by compil-hints.
  * Multiple issues happening on a same line are merged together, the highest error level is kept (_error_ > _warning_ > _note_ > _context_), even when
    compilation/grep is asynchronous.